Skip to content

 Members Public

-The week of July 28th through August 3rd, around 386 cyber news articles were reviewed.
-A moderate amount of cyber threat trends and adversarial behavior news to share.
-Been thinkin about AI and its self-preservation tendencies.
-In an experiment, multiple models chose blackmail the majority of the time to save
+The week of December 15th through December 21st, roughly 365 cyber news articles were reviewed.
+A light amount of cyber threat trends and adversarial behavior news to share.
+Been thinkin about how AI is powering fraud.
+We are only starting to see the effects of AI on fraud.
+Deepfake voice